-Snow Lakes Trail is a 16.2 mile out and back trail located near Leavenworth, WA that features a lake and is rated as difficult.
+Snow Lakes Trail is a 16.2 mile out and back trail located near Leavenworth, Washington that features a lake and is rated as difficult.
 The trail offers a number of activity options and is accessible from May until November.

 Directions from Leavenworth: Take Icicle Road west for approximately 5 miles to a winter recreation area on the left.
 Watch for the Snow Lakes Trailhead immediately beyond.

 hard trip and the long way to the core zone...we will go through colchuck next time....but a great trip!

 Difficult yet beautiful

 The largest lakes in The Enchantments zone and well worth the long haul.
 First let me clarify, starting at Snow Lakes trail head off Icicle Road hiking to Lower & Upper Snow Lakes is somewhere between 6-7 miles, if returning the same way that's 12-14 miles.
 The 24.9 miles shown in the hikes description is referring to hiking The Enchantment Traverse which is a totally different beast.
 With recent reviews ranging from "we lost the trail", "couldn't make it to snow lakes" to "the lakes are very accessible" we decided to take a day trip before backpacking next week.